Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 This notebook is divided into the following sections:
 1. Load new batch data.
-2. Predict using the model from Model Registry.
+2. Predict using the model from the Model Registry.